NOTE 1. NATURE OF OPERATIONS AND MATERIAL ACCOUNTING POLICIES_1.1 NATURE OF OPERATIONS

 (i) Recognition and initial measurement

-I ntangible assets are stated at cost less accumulated amortisation and impairment losses, if any.
+Intangible assets are stated at cost less accumulated amortisation and impairment losses, if any.
 Cost comprises the acquisition price, development cost and any attributable/allocable incidental cost of bringing the asset to its working condition for its intended use.

 (ii) Subsequent measurement (amortisation)

-Computer Software Over license period or 5 years
+Over the license period

 The carrying amount of intangible asset is reviewed periodically for impairment based on internal/external factors.
 An impairment loss is recognised wherever the carrying amount of an asset exceeds its recoverable amount.
 The recoverable amount is the greater of the asset's net selling price and value in use.